sirinoks/King-of-the-garbage-hill-front/README.md

-# kotgh
+# King Of The Garbage Hill

+A turn based mafia-like game in your browser
+You can find an older discord version of the game [here](https://github.com/akulihin/King-of-the-Garbage-Hill)

-This template should help get you started developing with Vue 3 in Vite.
+Developed with Vue 3 and Vite.

 ## Recommended IDE Setup